nginxinc/kubernetes-ingress/docs/content/installation/installing-nic/installation-with-manifests.md

 To make sure your NGINX Ingress Controller pods reach the `Ready` state, you'll need to create custom resource definitions (CRDs) for various components.
 Alternatively, you can disable this requirement by setting the `-enable-custom-resources` command-line argument to `false`.
 There are two ways you can install the custom resource definitions:
    1. Using a URL to apply a single CRD yaml file.
 We recommend this approach.
    2. Applying your local copy of the CRD yaml files.
-This requires that you [clone the repository](clone-the-repository)
+This requires that you [clone the repository](#lone-the-repository).

 {{<tabs name="install-crds">}}